Spider-Man (2002 film): Box office

-Spider-Man remained at the top of the box office in its second weekend, dropping 38% and grossing another $71.4 million while averaging $19,756 per theater.
-At the time, this was the highest-grossing second weekend of any film.
-Spider-Man reached the $200 million mark on its ninth day of release, also a record at the time.
-This made it the fastest film to cross the $200 million mark, surpassing Star Wars: Episode I – The Phantom Menace (1999).
-At the end of its second weekend, the film brought in a 10-day total of $223,040,031.
-It quickly surpassed Ice Age to become the highest-grossing film of the year.
-Spider-Man had crossed over 149 spots on the top-grossing film chart, landing in 29th place between Rush Hour 2 (2001) and Mrs. Doubtfire (1993).
+Spider-Man remained at the top of the box office in its second weekend above newcomers Unfaithful and The New Guy, dropping 38% and grossing another $71.4 million while averaging $19,756 per theater; this was the highest-grossing second weekend for any film at the time.
+Spider-Man reached $200 million on its ninth day of release, making it the fastest film to cross this mark, surpassing Star Wars: Episode I – The Phantom Menace (1999).
+(Note: Attributed to multiple references:) At the end of its second weekend, the film had earned a 10-day total of $223 million, and it quickly surpassed Ice Age to become the highest-grossing film of the year.

-The film dropped to the second position in its third weekend, behind Star Wars: Episode II – Attack of the Clones, but still made $45,036,912, dropping only 37%, averaging $12,458 per theater, and bringing the 17-day tally to $285,573,668.
-Its third weekend haul set the record for highest-grossing third weekend, which was first surpassed by Avatar (2009).
+The film dropped to the second position in its third weekend, behind Star Wars: Episode II – Attack of the Clones, but still made $45 million, dropping 37% and averaging $12,458 per theater, which brought its 17-day tally to $285.6 million.
+Its third weekend haul set the record for highest-grossing third weekend, which was first surpassed by Avatar in 2009.
 Spider-Man would beat another record that was previously held by The Phantom Menace, becoming the quickest film to hit $300 million in just 22 days.
-It stayed at the second position in its fourth weekend, grossing $35,814,844 over the four-day Memorial Day frame, dropping only 21% while expanding to 3,876 theaters, averaging $9,240 over four days, and bringing the 25-day gross to $333,641,492.
-Within 66 days, it was the fastest film to approach $400 million, tying its record with Titanic (1997).
-Both films held this record for two years before being surpassed by Shrek 2.
+It stayed at the second position in its fourth weekend, grossing $35.8 million over the four-day Memorial Day weekend, dropping only 21% while expanding to 3,876 theaters, averaging $9,240 over four days, and bringing the 25-day gross to $333.6 million.
+Within 66 days, Spider-Man reached a total gross of $400 million.